Written by Songbird founder and owner Whitney Nichole.

 I’m sitting here writing this from bed, sore throat, runny nose, cough, headache, congestion… the whole bag.
 So today’s blog is a very timely topic for me!

-What should singers do when we get sick?
+What should singers do when we get sick with a cold or flu?
 Stop use our voice altogether?
 Cancel gigs, lessons?
 If we sing or talk, are we going to hurt our voice?
 How do we protect our voices and speed up the recovery process?

 As you might expect, there’s a range of answers to these questions, and being sick can cause a whole host of questions and fears for your voice, especially when you LOVE to sing, or use your voice professionally.
 Here are my three guiding principles for singing when sick: